sumant-28/dplyr-and-SQL/README.md

 # dplyr-and-SQL
-The R package dplyr is described as being a replacement to relational database software that uses SQL to navigate databases.
-This repository demonstrates how that is the case by using the package while going through the first few examples in sqlzoo.
+The R package dplyr can be used as a replacement to relational database software.
+The package works on R's native dataframe data type so it is easy to incorporate into a workflow of data preparation to analysis to visualisation.
+As a demonstration of its usefulness the package is used to answer a sample of the popular sqlzoo problems.

 ## SELECTbasics/SELECTfromnobel/SELECTfromworld